duduCarneiro/Rent_car_airbnb/README.md

 This project is part of the content of the [Le Wagon coding bootcamp](https://www.lewagon.com) 🔔! <br>
 A Rails app generated with [lewagon/rails-templates](https://github.com/lewagon/rails-templates), created by our team.
-<br> It was made from scratch to build an MVP of AirBnB.
-The goal of this game is to simply guess a secret number which is between one and 20.
+<br> It was made from scratch to build a MVP of AirBnB.
+As in the Airbnb concept, it allows anyone to create a free account so they can list their vehicles and rent unique cars anywhere in the world.

 ## 📚 Contents